awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Monitoring Dedicated Hosts<a name="dedicated-hosts-monitoring"></a>

-Amazon EC2 constantly monitors the state of your Dedicated Hosts; updates are communicated on the Amazon EC2 console\.
-You can also obtain information about your Dedicated Hosts using the command line tools\.
+Amazon EC2 constantly monitors the state of your Dedicated Hosts\.
+Updates are communicated on the Amazon EC2 console\.
+You can also obtain information about your Dedicated Hosts by using the command line tools\.

 **To view the state of a Dedicated Host using the Amazon EC2 console**